-Spice: fresh it dried chilli, black pepper, long pepper
+- Spice: fresh or dried chilli, black pepper, long pepper

 For each one-litre or one-quart jar:

-Fill one-quarter of the jar with loosely packed chopped or grated pungent roots, bulbs and rhizomes (I know it is aesthetically pleasing to have big chunks of roots etc in the jar – but they need to be in small pieces to increase the surface area – this means the vinegar can do its job and draw out the medicinal ingredients).
+- Fill one-quarter of the jar with loosely packed chopped or grated pungent roots, bulbs and rhizomes (I know it is aesthetically pleasing to have big chunks of roots etc. in the jar – but they need to be in small pieces to increase the surface area – this means the vinegar can do its job and draw out the medicinal compounds)

-Fill another two-quarters of the jar with packed chopped fresh herbs – choose from oregano, rosemary, thyme, tulsi, calendula flower.
+- Fill the other two-quarters of the jar with chopped fresh herbs – choose from oregano, rosemary, thyme, tulsi, calendula flower

 Now that the jar is three-quarters full, add:

 - 1 – 2 fresh hot chilli (or ¼ – ½ tsp of powdered cayenne).